pswaminathan/sample-augmentor/README.md

 ```

 In order to build on it and/or work with the vendored packages, you will need [dep](https://github.com/golang/dep) to manage external Go dependencies, and the protobuf compiler and [gogoprotobuf](https://github.com/gogo/protobuf) to compile the protos.

+## TODO

+- Inject dependencies on, e.g., `redis.Conn` instead of using globals